Church Staffing Tip: There’s Not A Perfect Candidate

 1. Spend time thinking realistically about the requirements for the position.

 Ask yourself, "If the position was offered to me and I had those qualifications, would I want to take the position?"
-Church staffs often fall into the trap of thinking they have to hire someone who has the exact same qualities and background as the individual who held the position previously.
+While church staffing, it is easy to fall into the trap of thinking you have to hire someone who has the exact same qualities and background as the individual who held the position previously.
 Just because theYouth Pastor who is leaving has 5 years of experience, was into camping ministry, and plays the guitar doesn't mean that the next Youth Pastor does too.
 Ask yourself what skills and experience is truly important to be successful in the ministry you are looking to fill.
 Focus on the things that are truly important and allow space for candidates character and experience to fill in the rest.